octimot/StoryToolkitAI/INSTALLATION.md

     pip uninstall torch
     pip cache purge
-    pip install torch torchvision torchaudio --extra-index-url https://download.pytorch.org/whl/cu116
+    pip install torch torchvision torchaudio --extra-index-url https://download.pytorch.org/whl/cu118

-_Note: If Resolve Studio is not turned on or not available, the transcription and translation functions will work on normal wav files too.
-Simply press the transcribe or translate buttons and follow the process._

 #### That's it!
 Inside the virtual environment, you should now be able to start the tool:

     python StoryToolkitAI/storytoolkitai

-_Note: After restart of the machine or your terminal window, never forget to activate the virtual environment before starting the app.
-In the folder where you created venv, run:_
+_Note: If you restart your machine or open a new terminal window, you need to activate the virtual environment again before starting the app._ In the installation folder, run:

-    source venv/bin/activate
+    source StoryToolkitAI/venv/bin/activate

 ## Windows